xvag/iac-demo/README.md

 # Infrastructure as Code - Demo

 Deploy Infrastructure-as-Code with Terraform and Ansible.
-(GCP Infra, Kubernetes Cluster, CI/CD, Monitoring, SecOps)
+(GCP Infra, Kubernetes Cluster, CI/CD, Monitoring)

 ### The Big Picture
 Applying successfully all manifests will create: